Debjyoti001/head-md1-future-of-drawing/readme.md

 #### Above: Simple ARPG developed on Godot.
 #### ![Screenshot 2024-01-17 132445](https://github.com/Debjyoti001/head-md1-future-of-drawing/assets/149476943/dc259525-1b6d-4044-ac95-6f752da9cc2f)
 #### Above: Simple ball catching AR game I developed to teach myself the basics of Unity.
 #### Spent the holidays working on learning Unity, prototyping a couple of new games om Unity and Godot respectively.
 I tried my best to set up my laptop as a display for the Raspberry Pi I borrowed from school but I couldnt understand and implement the complex technical requirements for it.
-Gave up anf focused on further ideating the User Journey and polishing the 3D model of my prototype.
+Gave up and focused on further ideating the User Journey and polishing the 3D model of my prototype.
 #### -----------------------------------------------------------------------------

 ### 24.01.08